-An increase in working flexibility is probably one of the major changes that occurred over the last few years.
-Are you still wondering what defines a hybrid team?
-Would you like to discover the best practices to lead a hybrid workforce successfully?
-Here is an article sharing with you all the information you need about this new working concept as well as its benefits.
-In case you are wondering if hybrid is going to impact the future of leadership, deskbird, as an expert of flexible work organisation, is also answering this essential question.
+An increase in work flexibility is one of the major changes that occurred over the last few years.
+What defines a hybrid team? what are the best practices to lead a hybrid workforce successfully?
+In this article we will be sharing what you need to know about this concept and its benefits.
+In case you are wondering if hybrid is going to impact the future of leadership, deskbird, as an expert on flexible work organisation, will also answer this essential question.

 What is a hybrid team?
 Definition

-A hybrid team is a group of employees who operate from various work environments.
-This is the perfect combination of the traditional workplace structure where all workers have to be at the office every day and the full-remote work model.
+A hybrid team is a group of employees who work from different places.
+This is the perfect combination of the traditional workplace structure where all workers have to be at the office every day and the fully-remote work model.
 Within a hybrid company, some team members will work from home, others in co-working spaces, and some at the office itself.

-Another important point in order to make a flexible team system successful is to leave the past behind - forget the old way.
+Also important is to leave the past behind us- and scrap old, outdated ways of thinking about work.
 Adopting a hybrid approach requires you, as an employer or a leader, to rethink how to manage your teams, and your employees to adapt to a new way of working.

 How to lead a hybrid workforce?
 Best Practices

-You might now wonder what the key aspects of managing a hybrid team are.
-It is a crucial point as the success of your teams and your business highly depends on it.
+You might be wondering what the key aspects of managing a successful hybrid team are.

 Don’t forget that one of the reasons why hybrid work is the future of work is that, in order to be successful, companies have to put their employees’ first.
-Work flexibility is one of the most requested changes from an employee’s point of view.
-The tendency for hybrid working to remain an option after the pandemic is proving this point.
+Work flexibility is highly requested by employees and therefore hybrid working remains an option at many companies after the pandemic.

-Last but not least, as a leader, you need to be ready for this complete reshuffle in the way of working and performing.
+Last but not least, as a leader, you need to be ready for this complete reshuffle in the way we work.
 Hybrid team management and soft skills training can be a great support to help you embrace this new way of leading.

 Which are the most important tools for an agile work team?

 So, which tools and equipment are a must for an agile work team?
-The most obvious ones are hardware equipment.
-To work properly and communicate with their team, each employee needs to have access to different materials like a wifi connection, a laptop, a camera and microphones.
+The most obvious ones are hardware.
+To work properly and communicate with the team, each employee needs to have access to different materials like a wifi connection, a laptop, a camera and microphones.

 Communication tools are also very important and have to be chosen according to your workforce’s needs.
-Among the most common ones, you may decide to operate with Slack, Zoom, Google Meet, etc. It doesn’t matter which one you and your team choose, as long as it is matching your requirements.
+Among the most common ones, you may decide to operate with Slack, Zoom, Google Meet, etc. It doesn’t matter which one you and your team choose, as long as it matches your requirements.

 Two main areas are at the core of hybrid team management: communication and office organisation.
 Your office layout may be based on a shared desk system where people use the same office space at different times of the day or the week.
-This is called hot-desking and it requires some organisation to make it successful and accessible to all.
-To help you with this, working with hot-desking software, totally makes sense.
+This is called hot-desking and it requires some organisation to make for successful implementation, such as a workplace management software.

 What are the benefits of a flexible team structure?

-The advantages of a hybrid team are various.
-Here is a list of the main and most important benefits you should be aware of:
+The are many advantages of a hybrid team.
+Here is a list of the main benefits:

 Better collaboration and work relationship;